matthewyang204/homebrew-formulae-casks/Formula/README.md

 **3. dproc**
 A basic CLI data processor, designed to be fed data and output data directly from the commandline.
 Check out at the repo [page](https://github.com/matthewyang204/dproc).

+**4. libmysolvers**
+Matthew Yang's Solvers Library.
+Check it out at the repo [page](https://github.com/matthewyang204/libmysolvers).
+Please note that this is a rolling release library, and must be installed with `--HEAD` and upgraded with `--fetch-HEAD`.